Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

 \subsection{Methods of proof of Theorem B.}

 Consider a subgroup $\Gamma \subgroup \IAThree$ satisfying the hypotheses of Theorem~B, so $\Gamma$ is an infinite lamination subgroup with (virtually) abelian restrictions.
-Consider also a maximal, proper, $\Gamma$-invariant free factor system $\A$.
-In Section~\ref{SectionReducingBToE}, we attack Theorem~B using lamination ping-pong methods from \SubgroupsFour\ to produce $\phi \in \Gamma$ which is irreducible relative to~$\A$, has a filling attracting lamination, and is in the commutator subgroup of~$\Gamma$.
-The element $\phi$ acts loxodromically on $\FS(F_n)$ because, as proved in \FSLox, the elements of $\Out(F_n)$ acting loxodromically on $\FS(F_n)$ are precisely those which have a filling attracting lamination (a strictly weaker property than being fully irreducible, which is the criterion for loxodromic action on the free factor complex~\cite{BestvinaFeighn:FFCHyp}).
+Consider also a maximal, proper, $\Gamma$-invariant free factor system $\A$, and recall that each element or \emph{component} of $\A$ is the conjugacy class $[A]$ of a certain proper, nontrivial free factor $A$ (see Section~\ref{SectionBasicNotions}).
+In Section~\ref{SectionReducingBToE}, we attack Theorem~B by using lamination ping-pong methods from \SubgroupsFour\ to produce $\phi \in \Gamma$ satisfying the following properties: $\phi$ is irreducible relative to~$\A$; $\phi$ is in the commutator subgroup of~$\Gamma$; and $\phi$ has a filling attracting lamination and hence acts loxodromically on $\FS(F_n)$ \FSLox.
 Since the image of the restriction homomorphism $\Gamma \mapsto \Out(A)$ is abelian, and since $\phi$ is in the commutator subgroup of $\Gamma$, the restriction $\phi \restrict \Out(A)$ is trivial.

-Theorem~B is thus reduced to the following theorem, the reduction argument being carried out in full detail in Section~\ref{SectionReducingBToE}.
+These arguments are carried out in full detail in Section~\ref{SectionReducingBToE}, with the effect of reducing Theorem~B to the following:

-\begin{theoremE} Let $n \ge 3$, let $\Gamma$ be a subgroup of $\IAThree$ that preserves a (possibly empty) proper free factor system $\F$, and let $\phi \in \Gamma$ have the following properties:
+\begin{theoremE} Let $n \ge 3$, let $\Gamma$ be a subgroup of $\IAThree$ that preserves a (possibly empty) proper free factor system $\A$, and let $\phi \in \Gamma$ have the following properties:

-{\rm \bfseries Relative irreducibility:} $\phi$ is irreducible rel $\F$;
+{\rm \bfseries Relative irreducibility:} $\phi$ is irreducible rel $\A$;

-{\rm \bfseries Trivial restrictions:} $\phi \restrict \Out(A)$ is trivial for each component $[A] \in \F$;
+{\rm \bfseries Trivial restrictions:} $\phi \restrict \Out(A)$ is trivial for each component $[A] \in \A$;